api2cart/cs-sdk/docs/ProductApi.md

-            var availSale = false;  // bool? | Specifies the set of available/not available products for sale (optional) var findValue = bundled-item-123-;  // string? | Entity search that is specified by some value (optional) var findWhere = sku;  // string? | Child products search that is specified by field (optional) var reportRequestId = 105245017661;  // string? | Report request id (optional) var disableReportCache = false;  // bool? | Disable report cache for current request (optional)  (default to false) var useLatestApiVersion = true;  // bool? | Use the latest platform API version (optional)  (default to false) var returnGlobal = false;  // bool? | Determines the type of products to be returned.
-If set to 'true', only global products will be returned; if set to 'false', only local products will be returned. (optional)  (default to false)
+            var availSale = false;  // bool? | Specifies the set of available/not available products for sale (optional) var findValue = bundled-item-123-;  // string? | Entity search that is specified by some value (optional) var findWhere = sku;  // string? | Child products search that is specified by field (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var returnGlobal = false;  // bool? | Determines the type of products to be returned.
+If set to 'true', only global products will be returned; if set to 'false', only local products will be returned. (optional)  (default to false) var responseFields = {result{children{id,parent_id,sku,upc,images,combination}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "force_all") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional) var reportRequestId = 105245017661;  // string? | Report request id (optional) var disableReportCache = false;  // bool? | Disable report cache for current request (optional)  (default to false) var useLatestApiVersion = true;  // bool? | Use the latest platform API version (optional)  (default to false)

             try
             {
                 // product.child_item.list
-                ModelResponseProductChildItemList result = apiInstance.ProductChildItemList(pageCursor, start, count, varParams, responseFields, exclude, createdFrom, createdTo, modifiedFrom, modifiedTo, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, reportRequestId, disableReportCache, useLatestApiVersion, returnGlobal);
+                ModelResponseProductChildItemList result = apiInstance.ProductChildItemList(start, count, pageCursor, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, createdFrom, createdTo, modifiedFrom, modifiedTo, returnGlobal, responseFields, varParams, exclude, reportRequestId, disableReportCache, useLatestApiVersion);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)